travigd/documentation/readme.md

 - **Event Store** is two words in title case.
 - **.NET** is a brand name, and should always be set in uppercase.
 - **Acronyms** should always be set in uppercase.
+- **Code samples** should not have a line length of more than 80 characters.